Vietnam family travel tips: All you need to know

 2. The differences in weather patterns

 If you travel solo or with travel buddies, having a clear mission of experiencing and discovering, the weather sometimes is not a really big problem.
 In some cases, the inconvenient condition is even preferable as it could avoid tourist crowds.
-But if you go with your family, weather patterns of Vietnam will be something that is noteworthy.
+But if you go with your family, the weather patterns of Vietnam will be something that is noteworthy.

 Despite the fact that lies entirely within the tropics, Vietnam’s climate surprisingly varies from region to region.
 As a destination is possible for all-year-around travel, you could choose the time schedule and places to visit as suitable as much with you and your family members.
 It is not a bad idea to experience both the chill of winter in the northern highland and getting tan on some sunny, stunning beaches in the south, in only one trip.
 A good study on Vietnam weather on your vacation time helps a lot with your packing list too!

 In the North (from Hanoi to Sapa), a year has 04 seasons: Spring, Summer, Autumn, and Winter.
 Spring lasts from February to April with warm weather.
-In spring, it is characterized by fine drizzle that helps plants grow fast and flowers bloom brightly.
+In spring, it is characterized by a fine drizzle that helps plants grow fast and flowers bloom brightly.
 Summer lasts from May to August with hot and showery weather.
 The sun shines all day time, and there are occasionally sudden thundershowers that refresh the day.
 Autumn lasts from September to November with cool air, and dry and slightly windy weather.
 It can be said that it is the most beautiful season in a year with yellow leaves falling on the streets and yellow bright shines in day time although sometimes typhoons bring in some heavy rain and flood in the central part of the country.
 Winter lasts from November to January with cold and dry weather.
 Frost and snow once or twice come in the mountains (over 1000 m above level sea), that make Vietnamese people eager to go up to see and take nice photos of such rare events of a year.

 The center (from Nha Trang to Hue) sunbathes most of the year and enjoys its showers for the whole of November and December.
 Dalat, at an altitude of 1500m, is cooler than the coastal area, particularly from November to March.
 Da Nang and Hue both experience typhoon activity from mid-October to mid-December when the climate becomes cooler, more overcast and wet.